|

 And the overall implications for the worldwide migration timeline are

-author's finds from Scotland and Australia, can be seen
+author's finds from other countries can be seen

 by clicking these links: